yamaniac/sanjanashenoy/posts/are_breakfast_cereals_healthy.md

 ## What are the side effects of breakfast cereals?

-**Firstly Cereals are high in sugar and refined carbohydrates!!!!**
+**Firstly these cereals are high in sugar and refined carbohydrates!!!!**

 Sugar always ranks within the first five ingredients in the ingredient list.